agiledigital/sbt-env-config/README.md

 EnvConfigSettings.envDest   := "path/to/destination/env.conf"

+// An empty path is equivalent to writing out the entire file.
 EnvConfigSettings.envPath   := ""

-// This is how it hooks into your application. compile in Compile := {
+// This is how it hooks into your compile. compile in Compile := {
   EnvConfigSettings.envConfigTask.value
   println("Rewrote .conf files")